EvgeniyMakeev/ylab-intensive-java-3/coworking-service-app/README.md

 ## REST API
 The application is now a REST API that accepts requests and returns responses in JSON format.

-### UserServlet
+### RegistrationController
-Handles user registration, login, and authentication.
-This servlet ensures that users can securely register for new accounts and log in with their credentials.
+Handles user registration.
+This controller ensures that users can securely register for new accounts.

-### SpaceServlet
+### SpaceController
 Manages coworking spaces, including adding, updating, and deleting spaces.
-Administrators use this servlet to configure the availability and details of coworking spaces.
+Administrators use this controller to configure the availability and details of coworking spaces.

-### BookingServlet
+### BookingController
 Manages bookings, including viewing available slots, making reservations, and canceling bookings.
-Users interact with this servlet to book spaces and manage their reservations.
+Users interact with this controller to book spaces and manage their reservations.

-### SlotsForBookingServlet
-Provides information about available slots for booking in specific coworking spaces.
-This servlet responds to requests for checking available booking times for a given space.

-### LogServlet
+### LogController
 Manages logs of user actions.
-This servlet allows administrators to view logs of user activities, which is useful for auditing and tracking purposes.
+This controller allows administrators to view logs of user activities, which is useful for auditing and tracking purposes.

 ## Installation